meadsteve/meadsteve.github.io/_posts/2024-10-08-ladder-of-bug-discovery-joy.markdown

     - testing
 ---

-This post is mostly a brain dump on when I'm happiest on finding bugs in software I work on.
+This post is mostly a brain dump on when I'm happiest on finding bugs in software and what I do to try and maximise my happiness.

 I decided to structure it as a ladder.
 Higher up the ladder is better.

 ## The Steps